attilabukor/rline/README.md

 Installation
 -------------

-1. $ mv rline.pl ~/.irssi/scripts/
+    $ mv rline.pl ~/.irssi/scripts/
-2. $ cd ~/.irssi/scripts/autorun; ln -s ../rline.pl .
+    $ cd ~/.irssi/scripts/autorun; ln -s ../rline.pl .
-3. /script load rline.pl
+    /script load rline.pl # this one in irssi
-4. ENJOY!

 Settings
 -------------

     /set rline_file path_to_source_file #defaults to randomfile.txt
     /set rline_delay 10 #delay in seconds, defaults to 10

 Usage
 -------------

     /rline start #it will start to work on the active channel /rline stop #it will stop to work on the active channel /rline version #it will tell the others what script it uses

 Features
 -------------